surtarso/bash-media-manager/README.md

       A companion app that eases many of the tasks needed when dealing with massive libraries intended for streaming and file permissions when dealing with multiple software.
-      It will convert files for best compatible streaming format and can also back them up.
+      It will convert files for optimal streaming format and can also back them up.

       Includes a tool for sharing media with friends without